spatialthoughts/qgis-tutorials/es/_sources/docs/3/multi_criteria_overlay.rst.txt

   .. image:: /static/3/multi_criteria_overlay/images/26.png
     :align: center

-27. Now we are ready to do the final overlay analysis.
+27.Now we are ready to do the final overlay analysis.
 Recall that our criteria for determining suitability is as follows - close to roads, away from water and not in a protected region.
-Open :menuselection:`Raster analysis --> Raster calculator`.
-Enter the following expression that applies these criteria.
+Open :menuselection:`Raster analysis --> Raster calculator`.Select ``roads_reclass``,``roads_reclass``,``raster_protected_regions`` and ``raster_boundary`` layers using :guilabel:`...` button as Input Layers.
+Use :guilabel:`ε` button to enter the following expression that applies these criteria.
 Note that we are multiplying the result with ``raster_boundary@1`` at the end to discard pixel values outside of the state boundary.
-Click the :guilabel:`...` button next to :guilabel:`Reference layer(s)` and select ``raster_boundary`` layer.
+Keep other parameters as default.
 Name the output ``overlay.tif`` and click :guilabel:`Run`.

   .. code-block:: none